-The Crystal Coast is a great place to head when you’re passionate about all things fishy, whether that means maritime history, fishing or fresh seafood.
+The Crystal Coast is a great place for learning maritime history, fishing or eating fresh seafood.
 Those hungry for history will want to head to the North Carolina Maritime Museum in Beaufort, which explores shipwrecks along the coast.
-Fishing on the Crystal Coast also remains popular with those hungry for fresh fish.

-Local seafood is on the menu at many restaurants along the Crystal Coast, including local favorites such as Amos Mosquito’s, SoundSide and Circa 81, as well as at several seafood shops that have a loyal following with both locals and veteran visitors.
-Whether you’re perusing menus at a local restaurant or the laundry list of seafood sold at local shops and grocery stores, your best bet is to look for the Carteret Catch logo.
+Seafood is on the menu at many restaurants along the Crystal Coast, including favorites such as Amos Mosquito’s, SoundSide and Circa 81, as well as at several seafood shops with a loyal following with both locals and veteran visitors.
+Whether you’re perusing menus at a restaurant or the laundry list of seafood sold at local shops and grocery stores, your best bet is to look for the Carteret Catch logo.
 That way you’ll know it’s fresh seafood from the Crystal Coast.

 3 Keep it Quiet